sonofAI/fuckthisshit/README.md

 that's it for now.

 ### version 2.0:
+- write better wordlist or get from somewhere. done. have three wordlists.

-add command options to run the program, like:
+- add command options to run the program, like:
 ```
 python typing_speed_tester.py -n 10
 python typing_speed_tester.py -n 20
 python typing_speed_tester.py -n 30
 ```
--n: number of words to test
+`-n`: number of words to test